LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

 In this authentication flow, the consumer is authenticated before a conversation with a bot ever begins.
 To set this up:

 1. Configure your IdP service, so you can leverage it in Conversational Cloud.
-[Learn more.](consumer-authentication-configuration.html)
+[Learn more](consumer-authentication-configuration.html).

-    {: .attn-note}
-    For help with this, contact your LivePerson representative.

 2. In Bot Accounts, [add a Consumer Pre-Authentication credential](bot-accounts-credentials.html#add-a-consumer-pre-authentication-credential-1).
 3. In Conversation Builder, in an API integration in the bot, select the configured credential.
 This gets the consumer’s unique token from the IdP service when needed for the API call.